wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    Expecting zero defects and no download without staffing for mechanisms described here is like turkeys burying their head in the sand.
 That leads to preventable turnover and unecessary office politics.

-1. Maintain a <strong>duplicate environment</strong> to safely test making changes to production.
+1. Maintain a <strong>duplicate environment</strong> to safely test making changes to production at scale.
 It's needed to provide a "data-driven" approach to tune Kubernetes.
+For example, to ensure that the <a target="_blank" href="https://newsletter.pragmaticengineer.com/p/why-reliability-is-hard-at-scale?open=false#%C2%A7mitigating-the-outage">"thundering herd" problem</a> does not occur when services come back up at scale.

    This can be a waste of time if assets are not kept up to date with the latest version of Kubernetes and the latest versions of the many components that make up Kubernetes.